ccyip/CS565Grader/README.md

 know how to do the actual grading.
 We need to develop grading scripts for each homework.
 Grading scripts reside in `<top directory>/input/aux` and will be copied to the `build` directory.
-See [an example](/example/for_grader/input/aux), and their inline comments to understand how to write them.
+See [an example](/example/for_grader/input/aux) and their inline comments to understand how to write them.

 This repository also provides [templates](/aux) of the grading scripts.

-The grading scripts (`aux` diretory) consist of the following files:
+The grading scripts (`aux` directory) consist of the following files:
 - `Makefile` and `_CoqProject`: you can use `Makefile` as it is from [templates](/aux).
 But you need to edit `_CoqProject` to modify or add file names.
 - `graderlib.v`: a small library for writing the test script.
 You should use the one from [template](/aux).
-- auxiliary files that the homework imports (but they should not submit).
+- auxiliary files that the homework imports.
 - `local.v`: this file contains comments for students, penalty, manually graded scores and other code that is specific to a student.
 See the inline comments in the [example](/example/for_grader/input/aux/local.v) for usage.
 This file will not be overwritten even when you run `prepare`, so we don't have worry about these information, like manually graded scores, getting lost.
-- `test.v`: the testing script in Coq (mostly Ltac).
+- `test.v`: the test script in Coq (mostly Ltac).
 This is the most important file that we need to take time developing.
 The output will be redirected to a log file and used by the grader.
 It contains automation checking students' answers, sanity checks and options like what axioms they are allowed to use.